orlevii/realm/README.md

 ## Realm
 Realm is tool for managing multiple poetry projects in the same git repository.

-This project took inspiration from the `lerna` project available for JavaScript
+This project is inspired by the `lerna` project available for JavaScript

 [![Build Status](https://github.com/orlevii/realm/workflows/build/badge.svg?branch=master&event=push)]()